Maute Group

-It is listed as a terrorist organization by Malaysia and New Zealand.
+It is listed as a terrorist organization by the Philippines, Malaysia and New Zealand.

 History

 Origin

 The group, originally known as Dawlah Islamiya, was founded in 2012 by brothers Abdullah Maute and Omar Maute who were described by a source as "petty criminals" at the time.
 However, other sources have described the Maute family as wealthy and politically-connected.
 The matriarch, Ominta Romato Maute, also known as Farhana Maute, owns property in Mindanao and Manila, and runs a construction business.
 She is related to politicians in Butig, Lanao del Sur and is considered influential.
 She has been described as the financier of the Maute group's activities, providing logistics and recruiting fighters.
 Because of the involvement of the entire Maute family, the rise of the Maute Group is described as the rise of family terrorism in the Philippines.

 Butig, the headquarters of the Maute group, is also a stronghold of the Moro Islamic Liberation Front and both groups are tied by blood or marriage.
 Abdullah and Omar Maute are first cousins of Azisa Romato, the wife of the late MILF Vice Chairman for Military Affairs Alim Abdul Aziz Mimbantas, who is buried in Butig.
 The Maute brothers themselves were once members of the MILF.